 |Molding or trim||$1.95/foot|

-This depends on the size of the window and the number of panes.
+Painting exterior windows depend on the size of the window and the number of panes.
 To calculate the price for windows larger than 15 sq. ft., add 1’ to each side of the window and then multiply width x length.
-Add 2 sq. ft. for each window pane for painting the mullions, muntins, and sash and then multiply your total sq. ft. by $84/100 sq. ft..
+Add two sq. ft. for each window pane for painting the mullions, muntins, and sash and then multiply your total sq. ft. by $84/100 sq. ft.
 So a 4’ x 4’ window with 4 panes will come to a total of 44 sq. ft. x $84/100 sq. ft. = $37.

-The height of your house could call for additional expense.
-You’ll notice that some contractors are OSHA certified, which can give you peace of mind about workers painting higher portions of your home.
+The height of your home could call for an additional expense.
+You’ll notice that some painting companies are OSHA certified, which can give you peace of mind about workers painting higher portions of your home.

 Any additional time your painter needs to ensure your exterior is prepared properly for its new coat of paint will add to your cost.
 You’ll pay more for additional work removing old cracked or peeling paint, sanding, replacing rotting wood, etc.

 At least 90% of painting time goes into setup, prep work, and priming.
-The type of prepping required varies for each type of exterior material on the home, but every type must be patched and cleaned.
-The more thoroughly you prep and prime your hone’s exterior, the longer your paint job will last.
-You could save quite a bit if you do this part yourself, but it must be done properly or your contractor will have to go over what you missed.
+The method of prepping required varies for each type of exterior material on the home, but every project must be patched and cleaned.
+The more thoroughly you prep and prime your home’s exterior, the longer your paint job will last.
+You could save quite a bit if you do this part yourself, but it must be done correctly, or your contractor will have to go over what you missed.
 The prices mentioned are based on paying a contractor to do each job rather than one overall quote for the work from start to finish.

-You might be limited by your homeowner’s association as to how unique you can be with your exterior paint choices.
+Your homeowner’s association might limit you as to how unique you can be with your exterior paint choices.
 Check with them first to make sure you don’t have to redo your hot-pink-plus-unicorns murals.
 It can help to drive around your neighborhood to see what your neighbors have chosen and come up with a color scheme that fits in.
-If you’re not sure, stores can give you small cans of paint so you can paint patches of color in discreet parts of the exterior to see how they really look before purchase.
+If you’re not sure, stores can give you small cans of paint so you can paint patches of color in discrete parts of the exterior to see how they look before purchase.